Pagan's Motorcycle Club: Insignia

 Members wear blue denim vests called cuts or cutoffs with club patches, known as colors, on the front and back.

+Members of the Pagans' "mother club" wear a distinctive black number "13" patch.

 Membership

-Pagans have approximately 1,500+ members and more than 100 chapters and are active along the east coast of the United States and more recently the west coast, and Puerto Rico.
-Chapters are common in Florida, New York, Massachusetts, Rhode Island, New Jersey, Pennsylvania, Delaware, Maryland, North Carolina,Virginia, West Virginia, Washington State, Oregon, Puerto Rico and Nevada.
+Pagans have approximately 5,000+ members and more than 100 chapters and are active along the east coast of the United States and more recently the west coast, and Puerto Rico.
+Chapters are common in Florida, New York, Massachusetts, Rhode Island, New Jersey, Pennsylvania, Connecticut, Alaska, South Carolina, New Mexico, Arizona, Alabama, Georgia, Delaware, Maryland, North Carolina, Virginia, West Virginia, Washington State, Oregon, Puerto Rico and Nevada.
 The Pagans have a mother club or ruling council which ultimately rules the club.

+Members are required to adhere to a number of club bylaws, among which is a rule that dictates members must ride only Harley-Davidson motorcycles.
+Members are not permitted to quit or retire from the club, and can only leave if they are expelled.
+Reasons for expulsion include losing one's motorcycle or any piece of club property or paraphernalia, including club "colors".

 For decades the Pagans Motorcycle Club had looked north to Canada for possible expansion.
 It also found the idea of supporting Hells Angels rivals beneficial, such as the Rock Machine Motorcycle Club; a Canadian-based international motorcycle club with chapters all over the world, it has fought several conflicts with the Hells Angels including the Quebec Biker War, the deadliest motorcycle conflict in history.
 In 2011, dozens of the Pagans traveled to the Canadian province of New Brunswick to meet with the Rock Machine.
 At the time New Brunswick had little outlaw motorcycle influence.
 The meeting was to consolidate a friendship and probe the province for expansion.
-However in 2018, Pagans member, Andrew "Chef" Glick revealed that the group had abandoned its plans at expansion north.
+However, in 2018, Pagans member, Andrew "Chef" Glick revealed that the group had abandoned its plans at expansion north.
 He cited Canada's anti-biker laws but also a large part of the reason was that Canadian Hells Angels are considered particularly violent members of the outlaw biker – or “one percenter” – community, Glick said in an interview.
-“In Canada and Australia, that’s where the heaviest (toughest) one per centers are,” Glick said.
+“In Canada and Australia, that's where the heaviest (toughest) one per centers are,” Glick said.
 “Being a one per center in Canada, I would say is a little more dangerous than being a one per center in the U.S." New Jersey bikers are tough, but “not near as violent as what I’ve seen and read (about) in Montreal and Toronto.”

+Organization

+The Pagans organization is headed by a board of directors known as the "mother club", which consists of thirteen senior members who set club policy, administer internal discipline, oversee the opening of new chapters and appoint club presidents and vice presidents.

+The club's leadership has traditionally been based in Central Pennsylvania.